| MENTAL WELLNESS|

 · Explore societal impacts of the Adverse Childhood Experience Study

-· Understand possible lasting impact of toxic stress on development and behavior
+· Understand possible lasting impact of toxic stress on development

 · Recognizing flight, fight, and freeze